jettro/semi-website/_documentation/weaviate/current/classification.md

 ## Tips and Best Practices

-### Amount of Training Data
+### Training Data
-The more training data, the higher the performance of the classification.
+- The more training data, the higher the performance of the classification.
 There is no rule for a minimum amount of training data, but the more the better (and more computationally intensive).
+The amount of training data can roughly be chosen by the amount of features `n`, using the formula: `1e[1, 2]+n`.
+- In addition, the training data should be representative for the data to be classified.
+The model should have relevant information to learn from.
+For example, it is hard to classify data for persons of age 60-70 when all persons in the training data are 18-25 years old.

 ### Optimal Value for kNN
 There is no one optimal value for kNN.
 The optimal value is different for every classification problem, and depends on a lot of factors.
 There are however some tips to find a good k value:
-- Large k values will result in classification to the most probably class around in a large space, which also makes it more computationally intensive.
+- Large `k` values will result in classification to the most probably class around in a large space, which also makes it more computationally intensive.
-- Small k values will result in a more unstable classification.
+- Small `k` values will result in a more unstable classification.
 Small changes in the training set and noise will result in large changes in classification.
+- `k` is usually chosen not too high.
+This depends also on the amount of classes.
+A good start is taking `k` between 3 and 7 (3 <= k <=7).
 - Check the `distanceWinning` and `distanceLosing` values of individual classified data objects.
-If `distanceWinning` is way larger than `distanceLosing`, then the kNN could be set too high.
+If `distanceWinning` is way larger than `distanceLosing`, then the `k` could be set too high. `k` can be optimized just like every other hyper parameter in other ML-algorithms just by plotting the overall validation error against k.

 ## Frequently Asked Questions